Ribbleton: Education

 The former City of Preston High School is centrally located in the area.
 Ribbleton Hall High closed in December 2009 and Ashton Community Science College opened it up as a second campus in January 2010.
 The Ribbleton Campus did not admit any year 7 pupils in September 2010.
 In July 2013 Ashton Community Science College withdrew from the site and returned it to Lancashire County Council.
 St Mary's, Leyland temporarily moved onto the site following a catastrophic fire in Leyland.
 They returned to Leyland in December 2013.
 In January 2014 Lancashire County Council passed control of the site to contractors to prepare for Sir Tom Finney High School to occupy the site in January 2015.
 The primary schools in the ward are Grange Community Primary, Moor Nook Community Primary, Blessed Sacrament Catholic Primary School and Brockholes Wood Community Primary School.
 This school is located in the Farringdon Park area of Preston at the top of Brockholes Brow. it was formerly called Faringdon Park Primary School.

 Transport

 Access to the City Centre is via the A59 or B6243 which are often congested.
 There is access to the M6 nearby at junctions 31 (Samlesbury) and 31A (Bluebell Way), although there is no access to or from the M6 north via junction 31A.
 Although the railway through Ribbleton no longer exists, there are frequent bus services provided by Preston Bus and Stagecoach in Lancashire, including the route between Preston and Longridge.

-The services that run through and to Ribbleton are: